 You can find recipes online for many different types of edible playdough flavoured with items such as peanut butter, applesauce, marshmallows and soft drink mixes.

-Find the one you think your kids would enjoy the most and have them help mix the concoction.
+Find the recipe you think your children would enjoy the most and have them help mix it.
 As they manipulate and sample the playdough, urge them to talk about how it tastes.

 Here’s a recipe for edible peanut butter playdough.